Updated: a day ago

 Tests even for test optional schools are still valuable.
 MANY schools require a test for ENROLLMENT even if not required for ADMISSION.
 See the article from Vanderbilt University below.

 FINANCIAL ASPECTS: Take the tests!
 At some schools, scholarships will be based on your resume including GPA and test scores.
 A glowing test score may provide you with scholarships.

-The best way to #prep for either tests is to take a practice test and score it and analyze your results.
+Practice tests: The best way to #prep for either tests is to take a practice test, score it and analyze your results.
 The tests cover the same subjects but the layout and questions are significantly different.

 Similarities: Both tests are 3 hours in length.
-Both have a Reading section and Math sections.
+Both have Reading, English/Writing, and Math sections.

-The SAT has a No Calculator section and a Calculator section.
+The SAT has two math sections: a shorter No Calculator section and a longer Calculator section.
 The ACT Math section is all calculator.

 While both tests are the same length in total, the ACT is more time sensitive.
 For example, the Math section is 60 questions in 60 minutes which is extremely tight.
-Therefore, there are strategies to make the best of a score by knowing which questions to complete and which questions to answer but not spend time on.
+Therefore, strategies are necessary to make the best of a score by knowing which questions to complete and which questions to answer but not spend time on.

 Do colleges prefer one test over the other?
 No